ZhandosGitHub/frontend-nanodegree-Neighborhood-Map/README.md

 # Running

+* To see online - see [demo version](https://zhandosgithub.github.io/Neighborhood%20Map/index.html) of "Neighborhood Map" project
-* To see locally - clone the [Project](https://github.com/ZhandosGitHub/frontend-nanodegree-Neighborhood-Map) from GitHub and run Index.html file
+* To see locally - clone the "Neighborhood Map" project [repository](https://github.com/ZhandosGitHub/frontend-nanodegree-Neighborhood-Map) from GitHub and run Index.html file

 # Authors